DanialArab/Apache-Spark/README.md

 # Apache-Spark

 # Course notes and points

-(this repo contains all the theories and my notes from the class and all the coding and assignments are in the other notebook in my ubuntu VM called "class_coding", so later I need to push these two files into my github as a spark portfolio)
+This repo documents what I learned about Apache Spark and how it differs from Pandas.
+The theories and course notes are detailed in the following.
+My solution to all coding assignments are incorporated in the jupyter notebook files attached to this repo.

 sources:
 Spark and Python for Big Data class by Jose Portilla on udemy